 Background: Mary found herself injured and homeless in the Yolo County Shelter.
 She may have been hit by a car, we don’t know for sure, but in any case she had several fractures, one of which needed surgery.
 UC Davis generously stepped in and gave Mary the surgery she needed, and her fosters have done a fantastic job with her physical therapy exercises.
 Now that she is recovered, we need to find sweet goofy Mary that wonderful home that we know is out there for her somewhere!

 What Mary’s foster says: Mary is such a sweet, affectionate and goofy girl, with the energy and playfulness of puppy.
 While it seems like she hasn’t spent much time with other dogs, she gets along well when properly introduced.
 In her time with Lab Rescue, she has lived with both large and small dogs.
 She is fine on her own or with an older, patient canine buddy to give her guidance and companionship.
 She has gotten much better on leash during her walks, but sometimes reacts when she sees another dog or kitty or squirrel.
 She knows “sit” and “down,” is treat-motivated and a quick learner.
 As with other dogs, Mary is initially wary of new people, but warms up quickly once she meets them.
 She has considerable energy in spite of the injury to her leg, goes on three walks a day and does simple physical therapy exercises.
-She just started hydrotherapy and was a superstar at her first session.
+She just completed hydrotherapy and was a superstar at all of her sessions.
 Since everything is so new to her, she responds best when approaching new situations patiently and carefully.
 Mary enjoys napping and car rides, is fully housetrained and sleeps on her bed through the night.

-We’ll share complete medical & post op records with interested adopters.
 Mary is spayed, heartworm free and on preventive, micro chipped and up to date on her shots.

 Mary is located in: Concord